tirupati27/mycmd/README.txt

-Personal Bash Commands Package (mycmd).
-Version: 1.0 (as on Sep 27, 2025)
-© Tirupati 2025

 ===============================
 1. About this package
 ===============================

-This package contains a collection of personal day-to-day bash commands designed to improve productivity, and make commonly used operations more convenient.
+The 'mycmd' package contains a collection of personal day-to-day bash commands designed to improve productivity, and make commonly used operations more convenient.
 It is lightweight, easy to set up, and fully customizable.
 Its only dependency is python3.